 An extended warranty for cars is, in essence, an insurance policy that provides financial protection against costly unforeseen mechanical failure.

 Typical maintenance issues that regularly arise with any automobile are not covered by mechanical breakdown insurance.
 The purpose of this insurance is to prevent financial difficulty if you experience an untimely and unexpected breakdown.
-The premium on mechanical breakdown coverage can be as low as $50 per year, with deductibles that can range from $60 to as much as $500 or higher depending your car’s age and condition.
+The premium for mechanical breakdown coverage can be as low as $50 per year, with deductibles that can range from $60 to as much as $500 or higher depending your car’s age and condition.

 Do not rush into buying an extended warranty.
-Instead, take the time to see if you even need it and talk with an independent agent who will provide an unbiased viewpoint.
+Instead, take the time to see if you even need it and talk with an independent agent, who will provide an unbiased viewpoint.
 The truth behind buying an extended warranty for cars is that you can purchase it at any time, until the original manufacturer's warranty has expired.
-One thing to keep in mind, however, is that as the car ages, the price on the warranty will increase as well.
+One thing to keep in mind, however, is that as the car ages, the price of the warranty will increase as well.

 Dealerships typically offer a vehicle extended warranty at the time you buy your car.
 However, it may not be the best answer in terms of coverage.
 Consider comparing extended warranty plans through an independent insurance agent.
 The role of these agents is to advocate for you and ensure that you get the right coverage for your needs and budget.

-Of course, there are also third party businesses that will offer you an extended vehicle warranty.
-If this is the route you find yourself taking, be sure to search for companies offering low deductibles and money back guarantees, and review those contracts thoroughly.
+Of course, there are also third-party businesses that will offer you an extended vehicle warranty.
+If this is the route you find yourself taking, be sure to search for companies offering low deductibles and money-back guarantees, and review those contracts thoroughly.